Dsolanki8120/Gen-AI/README.md

    Dataset Link: Kaggle - https://www.kaggle.com/datasets/adityajn105/flickr8k

    Training the Model
-      To train the model from scratch (10 Epochs): python train.py
+         python train.py
    Inference (Testing on Random Images)
-      To generate a caption for a random image from the dataset: python inference.py
+         python inference.py
    Evaluation (BLEU Scores)
-      To calculate BLEU-1 to BLEU-4 scores on the test set: python evaluate.py
+         python evaluate.py

 ---------------------------------------------------------------------------------------------------------------------